manvi294/prac-ml/README.md

     ' Set the worksheet
     Set ws = ThisWorkbook.Sheets("Sheet4") ' Replace "Sheet4" with your desired sheet name

+    ' Check if there is at least one table in the worksheet If ws.ListObjects.Count > 0 Then
-    ' Set the table
+        ' Get the first table in the worksheet
-    Set tbl = ws.ListObjects("Table1") ' Replace "Table1" with the actual table name
+        Set tbl = ws.ListObjects(1)

-    ' Check if the table exists
-    If Not tbl Is Nothing Then
         ' Unlist the table to remove table formatting tbl.Unlist